-First, a back story of this room.
-On our home plans, this is actually called a “game room,” but when my third child was born, it made a fabulous nursery.
-However, it does open up to the steps going to the second floor, so the privacy is non-existent.
-That being said, my son still does not want to give up the space in this room because it is LARGE!
+First, here’s some background about this room.
+Our home plans originally labeled it as a “game room,” but when my third child was born, it became a wonderful nursery.
+However, it opens up to the stairs leading to the second floor, which means there’s no privacy.
+Despite this, my son is reluctant to give up this space because it is so large!
 Moving to a “real” bedroom in our home would mean downsizing by about half, and no boy with this many tractors wants to downsize.

-Once I realized that the cube storage would fit perfectly along the stair railing, I was sold.
-This is crazy easy for organizing toys with the extra bonus of a little more privacy and closing off the room.
+Once I realized that the cube storage would fit perfectly along the stair railing, I was convinced.
+This is crazy easy for organizing toys, with the extra bonus of a little more privacy and closing off the room.

 What You’ll Need For Organizing Toys